mayjs/advent_of_code_2021/journal.md

 Of course, my solution is not very efficient with regards to memory consumption.
 The rings should only be added if the image is actually growing towards the border, but I didn't want to create a new Field2D that could be dynamically grown, so this was the easiest solution and the performance seems to be fine.

+## Day 21

+Part one was very easy this time and was quickly solved.
+The second part seemed to be very intimidating at first but ended up working just fine with a simple recursive solution.
+I did include one optimization: Instead of recursing over all three die rolls for each turn, I created a single map for all possible results and weighted the results of the recursive calls accordingly.
+The resulting solution runs in .6 seconds for both parts in the release build, cargo overhead included.

+I have a gut feeling that there is a nice mathematical solution for this, don't have time to figure it out though...